ANemcov/redmine_telegram/README.md

 	rake redmine:plugins:migrate RAILS_ENV=production

-Last step - restaart your web-server to apply changes.
+Last step - restart your web-server to apply changes.

 Now you can use last version.